mundek/svelte-svg-dotstorm/README.md

-*Looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

----

-# SVG Dots
+# SVG Clickdots

-This is a toy project to create svelte components that display SVG objects and handle related mouse events.
+This is a project to create svelte components that display SVG objects and handle related mouse events for simple simulations.